 - Create your future and be at peace with moving on

 *Please note: Name and details have been changed and altered to protect the client’s identity.
 The photograph is for illustrative purposes only and does not identify any clients.

 Begin Dramatherapy Treatment for Adults in London

-You can discover the same kind of healing and support Kai found using Dramatherapy.
-This flexible and adaptive form of therapy is waiting for you to unlock the power within your life.
+You too can discover the same kind of healing and support Kai found using Dramatherapy.
+This flexible and adaptive form of creative therapy is waiting for you to unlock the power within your life.
 When you are ready to begin, follow these simple steps:

 - Schedule your free, 30-minute phone consultation.